Parasyte Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Additionally, there is a slim chance of a second season since the first season’s ending was enjoyable, exactly as in the manga’s original.

-In any event, if there are a few further seasons when the production crew is looking for a remarkable tale,
+In any event, if the show has a few further seasons when the production crew is looking for a remarkable tale,

 Since the most crucial element has been covered in every part of manga, as the preceding example demonstrates,